avadsariya0-coder/USB-HUB/README.md

 • Install LED indicator

-• Put the PCB inside the enclosure and close bottom and top layer using screw.Make sure holes alloign with USB-C connector
+• Put the PCB inside the enclosure and add screws through the PCB mounting holes to the standoff pillars.

+• Close the enclosure with the help of top lid

 _________________________________________________________________________________________________________________________________________________________________________